f51980280/DLCV_hw2/README.md

 # DLCV_hw2

 ## This is my homework 2
-   I used keras to build my GAN model
+   I used keras to build my DCGAN model

 ## File discription
     helper.py        ------- fuction for get_image, grid_to_show, get_batch...